Chemical and optical control of chiral-domain dynamics in 1T-TaS$_2$

-Upon femtosecond photoexcitation, the intensities of both CDW reflections are rapidly suppressed within 500 fs and partially recover on a picosecond timescale (Fig. \ref{fig2}d).
-Notably, the two chiral domains exhibit markedly different dynamical responses.
-At a pump fluence of 0.88 mJ/cm$^{-2}$, the dominant $Q_{1\alpha}$ reflection is suppressed by approximately 10\%, nearly twice the reduction observed for the weaker $Q_{1\beta}$ peak ($\sim$5\%).
-In addition, both reflections display coherent oscillations at $\sim$2 THz (Fig.~\ref{fig2}e), consistent with previously reported amplitude-mode phonons~\cite{eichberger2010snapshots,zong2018ultrafast,hasaien2025emergent}.
-Strikingly, the oscillations are initially nearly $\pi$ out of phase, with the relative phase evolving from $\sim$180° to $\sim$0° within $\sim$3 ps.
-Concomitantly, the diffraction peak widths evolve in opposite directions following photoexcitation (Fig.~\ref{fig2}f): the $Q_{1\beta}$ peak narrows within the first $\sim$250 fs, indicating a transient enhancement of the correlation length $\xi_\beta$, whereas the $Q_{1\alpha}$ peak begins to broaden after $\sim$250 fs and persists until $\sim$500 fs (Supplementary Fig. S3).
-These characteristic timescales coincide with half and one full period of the 2 THz coherent phonon, respectively, suggesting that the lattice dynamics play a key role in mediating the domain evolution.
+Upon photoexcitation, both CDW intensities are suppressed within $\sim500$~fs and partially recover on the picosecond timescale (Fig.~\ref{fig2}(d)), but with markedly different amplitudes.
+At an absorbed fluence of 0.88~mJ\,cm$^{-2}$, the $Q_{1\alpha}$ intensity decreases by approximately 10\%, nearly twice the suppression of $Q_{1\beta}$ ($\sim5\%$).
+Both reflections also exhibit coherent oscillations near 2~THz (Fig.~\ref{fig2}(e)), consistent with the CDW amplitude mode reported previously~\cite{eichberger2010snapshots,zong2018ultrafast,hasaien2025emergent}.
+The oscillations are initially nearly $\pi$ out of phase, with their relative phase evolving toward zero within $\sim3$~ps.

-The contrasting responses of the two chiral domains to photoexcitation reveal a pronounced non-uniform melting of the NC-CDW order.
-The pump pulse preferentially suppresses the dominant $\alpha$ domain.
-Such domain-selective behavior cannot be explained by simple thermal effects, but instead indicates a nonthermal redistribution of chiral order \cite{sun2020transient,sun2020pump}.
-The antiphase phonon response further indicates strong coupling—and likely competition—between the two chiral configurations.
-The subsequent evolution toward in-phase oscillations suggests that the $\beta$-domain dynamics become increasingly governed by the dominant $\alpha$ domain.
-Most compellingly, the direct evidence for an inter-domain switch comes from the immediate increase in $\beta$-domain size ($\xi_\beta$) after pumping and subsequent decrease in $\alpha$-domain size ($\xi_\alpha$).
-Altogether, these observations establish that femtosecond optical excitation can drive a rapid chiral-domain transformation from the $\alpha$ to the $\beta$ configuration within hundreds of femtoseconds.